 Wherever possible collections and exhibitions at national arts, cultural, social history and archival institutions are used as part of the teaching and learning experience.

-Learning OutcomesUpon successful completion of this course, students will have the knowledge and skills to:
+Upon successful completion, students will have the knowledge and skills to:

-- Research essay, 2000 words (45%) [Learning Outcomes 1-5]
+- Research essay, 2000 words (40) [LO 1,2,3,4,5]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.